Russia shells Ukrainian cities amid Kremlin-staged votes

 Police moved quickly to disperse more demonstrations against the mobilization that were held in several cities across Russia on Saturday and detained more than 100 participants.
 Over 1,300 protesters were arrested during antiwar demonstrations on Wednesday, and many of them immediately received call-up summons.

+The mobilization marked a sharp shift from Putin’s effort to cast the seven-month war as a “special military operation” that doesn’t intefere with the lives of most Russians.
+The massive exodus underlined the unpopularity of the war and fueled public outrage that could erode his grip on power.

-Moving to assuage public fears over the call-up, the authorities announced that many of those working in high tech, communications or finance would be exempt.
+Moving to assuage public fears over the call-up, the authorities announced that many of those working in high tech, communications or finance will be exempt.

 And in a signal that the Kremlin was getting worried about the spreading panic and chaos caused by the mobilization, the head of a top state-controlled TV station harshly criticized military authorities for hastily sweeping up random people to meet mobilization targets instead of calling up people with military skills who had served recently, as Putin promised.